 |Nearest travel links||Nearest airport: Prestwick International 96 km, Nearest railway: Stranraer 13 km|

 |Family friendly||Great for children of all ages|

 |Notes||No pets allowed, No smoking at this property|

 |Luxuries||Jacuzzi or hot tub, Fireplace, Internet access, DVD player, Sea view|

-|General||Central heating, TV, Telephone, Wi-Fi available|
+|General||Central heating, TV, CD player, Telephone, Wi-Fi available|

 |Standard||Kettle, Toaster, Iron, Hair dryer|

 |Utilities||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|

 |Furniture||Super King Beds (1), Double Beds (1), Cots available (1), Dining seats for 8, Lounge seats for 8|